Climate Pledge Arena: KeyArena after the Sonics

-Redevelopment into Climate Pledge Arena, arrival of the NHL
+Redevelopment into Climate Pledge Arena, arrival of the Kraken

 In October 2016, Seattle Mayor Ed Murray announced that the city would seek proposals to redevelop KeyArena into an NBA and NHL ready venue, issuing a full request for proposal in January.
 This came after the rejection of the new arena proposed in SoDo by Seattle City Council over the street vacation of Occidental Avenue.

 Two groups, Seattle Partners (led by AEG and Hudson Pacific Properties) and the Oak View Group (led by former AEG CEO Tim Leiweke), submitted proposals to the city in April 2017 to redevelop the arena, also securing corporate partnerships and seeking the support of the NHL.
-Both groups were required to submit an additional proposal to preserve the arena's iconic roof, which the city planned to submit for municipal landmark status.
-AEG unveiled a $520 million proposal that would extend the iconic roofline over presently underutilized space on the arena's south end.
+Both groups were required to submit an additional proposal to preserve the arena's roof, which the city planned to submit for municipal landmark status.
+AEG unveiled a $520 million proposal that would extend the roofline over presently underutilized space on the arena's south end.
 Oak View Group submitted a $564 million proposal that would lower the arena's bowl 15 ft within the existing roof structure.
 On June 7, 2017, the city selected OVG as the preferred bidder for the redevelopment.
 The landmark status of the arena's exterior, including the roof, was approved by a city-appointed landmarks preservation board on August 2, 2017; the exterior was subsequently listed on the Washington Heritage Register on March 8, 2018, and on the National Register of Historic Places on May 10.

 On December 4, 2017, the city council approved a memorandum of understanding with OVG to rebuild the arena by 2020.
 The approval came days after the previous memorandum with the SODO Arena had expired.
 Four days after the approval of the MOU, the NHL gave the Oak View Group approval to submit an application for an expansion franchise in Seattle.
-The arena would be closed for two years, and the last remaining professional sports team tenant, the WNBA's Seattle Storm, plans to move elsewhere in the Seattle metropolitan area during those two years.
+The arena would be closed for two years, and the last remaining professional sports team tenant, the WNBA's Seattle Storm, would plan to move elsewhere in the Seattle metropolitan area during those two years.
 The team played its usual summer schedule at KeyArena in 2018, beginning in mid-May and continuing through the playoffs in early September; they ultimately won the 2018 WNBA Finals.
-During the renovation, the Storm played most of their home games at the Alaska Airlines Arena on the campus of the University of Washington, with other games at Angel of the Winds Arena in Everett.
+During the renovation, the Storm played most of their home games at the Alaska Airlines Arena at Hec Edmundson Pavilion on the campus of the University of Washington, with other games at Angel of the Winds Arena in Everett.